Visualisation of South African Energy Data

 The following figure is zoomed in for clarity – see y-axis.

 The Energy Availability Factor (EAF) is the amount of energy a generator was able to produce compared to its capacity over a period.
-From the figure below it is clear that the EAF has decreased from 2018 to 2023.
+From the figure below it is clear that the EAF has decreased steadily from 2018 to 2023.
+In 2024 the EAF trended upwards starting in March, corresponding with disapating load shedding.

 The contribution of renewable energy varies both daily and seasonally.
 Solar PV is not well aligned to the typical system electricity demand, as seen in the figures below.